How different life events can change the contents of a will

 The death of a family member

-If you experience a death in the family, you need to go back to your will to redistribute any assets that would have gone to the deceased.
+If you experience a death in the family, you may need to go back to your will to redistribute any assets that would have gone to the deceased; unless, that is, you have already specified who will receive these assets in the event of a death.
 If you don’t reallocate these assets, then the failed gift will be returned to the residue of your estate, which could cause an issue for executors.

 Births, for example, the birth of a grandchild

-When your family grows and a new child is born, it may be that you’d like to redistribute your wealth evenly, so it’s worth revisiting your will at this point to make sure they are included in your will.
+When your family grows and a new child is born, it may be that you would like to redistribute your wealth evenly, so it is worth revisiting your will at this point to make sure the new addition is included in your will.

 How to update your will

-If you need to update your will, you will need to know if you want to make a minor change or if you have to rewrite the current document and create a new one.
+If you want to update your will, it is important to consider whether you only want to make a minor change or if you need to rewrite the current document and create a new one.

 Contact Percy Hughes & Roberts